cisagov/Malcolm/sensor-iso/README.md

 [...]
 ```

-    * Examine the differences
-        * If there aren't any new `export` variables, then you're probably safe to just replace the default version of `control_vars.conf` with the backed-up version:
+Examine the differences.
+If there aren't any new `export` variables, then you're probably safe to just replace the default version of `control_vars.conf` with the backed-up version:

 ```
 sensor@hedgehog:opt$ cp sensor_upgrade_backup_2020-05-08/sensor_ctl/control_vars.conf sensor/sensor_ctl/control_vars.conf
 cp: overwrite 'sensor/sensor_ctl/control_vars.conf'? y
 ```

-        * If there are major differences or new variables, continue on to the next step
+If there are major differences or new variables, continue on to the next step, in a minute you'll need to run `capture-config` to configure from scratch anyway.

 24. Restore certificates/keystores for forwarders from the backup `sensor_ctl` path to the new one
 ```